Library Moodle Box

 You can access Alicat, the library catalog, as well as our databases and journals from home.
 Just use your Adelphi universal login and password.

 The resources on the following pages were selected because they are useful for social work research.
-The resources include scholarly books, e-books, and article databases that contain academic peer reviewed journals relevant to Social Welfare history, and reliable websites from universities, the U. S. government and reliable organizations.
+The resources include scholarly books, e-books, and article databases that contain academic peer reviewed journals relevant to Social Work research, and reliable websites from universities, the U. S. government and reliable organizations.